Season Notes |

 4 | Jack Evans, Des Moines Oak Leafs | 19 | 10 | 8 | 0 | 1 | 37 | 1.97 | 421 | 0.919 |

-Vice President-Communications/Pointstreak League Administrator: Roger Kelly - Sioux City
+Vice President-Communications/Pointstreak League Administrator: Roger Kelly - Sioux City, IA

 Vice President-Tournaments: Russ Moore